TOD Standard

 About

-Transit-oriented development (TOD) is a critical solution to the unsustainable, car-dependant, and transit-poor urban sprawl that has characterized the growth of cities around the world over the last century.
+Transit-oriented development (TOD) is a critical solution to the unsustainable, car dependent, and transit-poor urban sprawl that has characterized the growth of cities around the world over the last century.
 It also contrasts with transit-adjacent development that fails to foster the strong walking and cycling environment needed to complement and actively support the use of public transit.

 The TOD Standard 3.0 is a powerful tool to help shape and assess sustainable urban development.
 It focuses on maximizing the benefits of public transit and non-motorized mobility while placing the emphasis firmly back on the users: people.
 The Standard outlines several core principles of urban design and land use, each supported by specific performance objectives and easily measurable indicators, or metrics.